 People with sickle cell disease have at least one gene for an abnormal form of hemoglobin known as hemoglobin S. The abnormal hemoglobin causes their red blood cells to sickle.
 If a person has two genes coding for hemoglobin S, they are said to have sickle cell anemia.
 This is the most common and the most severe form of SCD.

 Symptoms of SCD include typical anemia symptoms as well as an experience called a sickle cell crisis, which may happen periodically.
 During this crisis, the abnormal red blood cells block small blood vessels.
 This interferes with the blood flow to nearby tissues, damaging the cells in the area.
 In addition, the tissues become swollen and press on nerves, causing pain.
-Pain-relieving medications can help this situation.
+Pain-relieving medications may help this situation.
 A doctor's advice should be sought with respect to treatment.
 The doctor will very likely know of other methods to help a patient with symptoms arising from SCD.

 The term thalassemia or thalassaemia refers to a group of inherited disorders in which the body has trouble making normal hemoglobin.
 This results in a reduced number of red blood cells or in red blood cells that are smaller than normal.